 - Don’t proceed through deep water if it comes higher than the bottom of your door.

 - If you encounter these types of road flooding, turn around and find another route.
-In a case where the only route is blocked, pull over and wait out the flooding.
+Pull over and wait out the flooding if the only route is blocked.

 - Stay calm